Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

 The POD is data-driven and therefore non-intrusive, but subsequent Galerkin projection is intrusive.
 Combining data-driven reduced basis and physics-based FOM, the nonlinear ROM \eqref{eqn:rom-pod} is a hybrid model.
 As the original map $\vec f$ is still contained in ROM \eqref{eqn:rom-pod}, an additional hyperreduction step may be required to enable real-time applications \cite{Bos.2004}.
-In particular, the matrix $\mat U_1$ is usually dense, so a sparse model $\vec f$ may lose its sparsity.
+In particular, the matrix $\mat U_1$ is usually dense, so a sparse model $\vec f$ may {even} lose its sparsity.

-Due to CPU costs of SVD, the POD-Galerkin method is limited to problems with a few thousand states \cite{Antoulas.2005}.
-For bigger problems, sequential greedy approaches are a cheaper option \cite{Binev.2011,Hesthaven.2022}.
-These methods minimize the (worst case) $\infty$-norm of the error between reduced basis and snapshots rather than the least squares error or $2$-norm.
+For {very high-dimensional} problems, sequential greedy approaches are {computationally} cheaper {than SVD} \cite{Binev.2011,Hesthaven.2022}.
+These methods minimize the $\infty$-norm of the error between reduced basis and snapshots rather than the least squares error or $2$-norm.
 The reduced basis is then generally non-orthogonal and a projection onto such a basis is a Petrov-Galerkin projection \cite{Antoulas.2005}.
-Often, ROMs based on POD and greedy search reach a similar accuracy \cite{Rozza.2008}.
+Often, ROMs based on POD and greedy search {can} reach a similar accuracy \cite{Rozza.2008}.